‘Overwatch’ Updates With New Oasis Map On PC, PlayStation 4, And Xbox One

 Although no other patch notes are included, many players will notice a few different voice lines for their heroes.
 Many heroes now comment on their New Year’s resolutions like Pharah stating she is going to take some time off.
 Another example is D.Va saying she wants to catch up on the games she has yet to finish in the New Year.
 Most, if not all heroes, comment on their plans for the year after today’s update.

 The update today also concluded the Winter Wonderland event.
 Players that earned Winter Wonderland boxes during the event can still open them, but any new boxes earned will be normal loot boxes.
 Items unique to the Winter Wonderland event can no longer be purchased for credits.
 As the Inquisitr reported, over 100 new items were added for the holiday event including Santa suits, a legendary Zarya emote, and much more.
 Like all event items, obtained items are always available so heroes can don their holiday best throughout the year.
-The event exclusive items will not be available to loot again until the specific event returns, though.
+The event-exclusive items will not be available to loot again until the specific event returns, though.

 Want a vacation?